orbitmines/archive/projects/Project - Research towards Designs (2024).md

 	- (Random) exploration (; worlds/items/..) ; Phrasing "random exploratory funtionality" ; "Periodic reminder/suggestion/exploration"
 		- "What are places I haven't looked?
 What are the places I could want to look?
 What are the places I decide not to look but would still want too look?"
 	- Better replay ; "replay/detective/.../fossile"
+	- Like "npc/bot/exploration functionality"
+		- [ ] Notify me when you've found something you deem relevant for this unknown (while we dont know how to solve some unknown)
+		- [ ] This would allow for the hooking of the process by a programmer: Hey while you're still working on this thing, perhaps [some answer to some function] should be considered, what would happen then?
+(Basically simulating an answer by a programmer ; some arbitrary process which hooks into a function)
+		- [ ] Already start doing something while decision is pending - do the things which one can reverse?

 - Exploratory functionality ; people explore differently.
 	- Some notion of not expecting people to explore by themselves - simplicity (vs others who do), and guiding a way to stimulate that exploration - some form of ???.